 It’s common sense really, and it goes to the heart of any human relationship.
 Simply put, if you demonstrate respect for your community by putting some thought, effort and creativity into your site, they will thank you; not through words but through the action of getting more people engaged in the conversation.

-Before we start, it’s worth considering the various objectives of a successful online community or stakeholder engagement site:
+Before we start, it’s worth considering the various objectives of a successful online community engagement or stakeholder engagement site:

 - The end objective is in the main, to listen to the genuine opinion of a broad community base.
 To achieve this, there are a number of objectives that slot into each area: